Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/uninstall_transfercft_ux.md

 title: "Uninstall "
 linkTitle: "Uninstall"
 weight: 130
---- This page describes how to uninstall Transfer CFT.
+---This page describes how to uninstall Transfer CFT.
 When you uninstall a Transfer CFT, you lose the complete Transfer CFT configuration.
 To avoid this, save your environment (samples, exits, etc.) before removing the Transfer CFT.

 ## Modes